manuroag/manuroag.github.io/_pages/about.md

   </div>
 </div>

 My Master's thesis focused on enhancing the [KCD method](https://kcd.cinvestav.mx/)'s predictive capabilities for protein Circular Dichroism (CD) spectra (Fig. 1).
 By designing and training deep Bayesian Neural Networks (BNNs), I achieved a 40% improvement in prediction accuracy compared to the original model.
+This work not only strengthened my expertise in PyTorch, data-driven modeling, and scientific computing but also reinforced my ability to translate theoretical concepts into practical tools, a skill I aim to further develop in my PhD.

 <figure class="text-center">
   <img src="/assets/img/KCD_AI.png"
-       class="img-fluid rounded w-80 w-sm-70"
+       class="rounded w-80 w-sm-70"
        alt="KCD AI Model">
   <figcaption>
     <strong>Fig. 1.</strong> Four Bayesian Neural Networks were integrated into the KCD model to increase the accuracy in CD spectra predictions.
   </figcaption>
 </figure>

-This work not only strengthened my expertise in PyTorch, data-driven modeling, and scientific computing but also reinforced my ability to translate theoretical concepts into practical tools, a skill I aim to further develop in my PhD.

 Beyond my thesis, I actively seek opportunities to expand my computational and interdisciplinary research skills, including participation in summer schools and specialized courses.
 I thrive in collaborative environments and am eager to contribute my background in statistical physics and machine learning to a research group tackling challenges in computational biophysics, AI-driven protein design, or related fields.